This one place you're overlooking may be increasing your risk of burglary, warn home security experts

 Wheelie bin burglary risk warning

-'Many homeowners do not think about what happens once their rubbish is out of their home, but many potential thieves will use documents to gain a bank of information,' starts Michele Bennett, general manager at home security company, ADT UK Subscriber
+'Many homeowners do not think about what happens once their rubbish is out of their home, but many potential thieves will use documents to gain a bank of information,' starts Michele Bennett, general manager at home security company, ADT UK Subscriber.

 Speaking with Toolstation, former burglar and current home security expert, Michael Fraser continues, 'The first thing burglars will do is look through a person's wheelie bin, as they may be able to find documents or advertisements with the homeowner's name on it and use it to claim their identity.'

 Therefore, knowing how to safely bin your documents is guaranteed to do you wonders so you can prevent burglary this Christmas.
+Plus, it's one of the best security measures for a house.

 White hallway, open front door, cream carpet, wooden sidetable